 Won’t empty your pockets!

-Check out what your fellow learners in North West London have said on sites like Driving School Reviews and Trustpilot.
+Check out what your fellow learners in North West London have said on sites like Trustpilot.
 Finding good review sources will help you understand what your experience would be like with any school you’re considering.

 Make sure to look at the terms and conditions to know what you’re signing up for.
 Some schools in North West London state in their terms and conditions that if you want to claim a refund, you have to pay an administration charge.
 So it’s a good idea to look through the school’s policies to make sure there aren’t any hidden charges.

 There are driving schools in North West London that are vague about whether you can switch instructors, so it’s worth doing some research to see if they have any switching policies.
 It's important that you get on with your instructor, so be sure you’re able to switch if you need to.

 Some schools in North West London won’t show their waiting times until you’re midway through booking your lessons.
 Make sure to find out how long you'll have to wait for your first lesson before you book so that you're not waiting longer than you have to.

 Choosing between manual and automatic